-- Completion of all required courses with a minimum cumulative GPA of 2.30 - Fulfillment of all legal and financial obligations to the University - Successful completion of the National Board Dental Examinations Part I and Part II - Removal of probationary status if on academic probation.
-In the situation where a student is placed on academic probation at the end of his/her last semester of their program, the student is given the opportunity to rectify academic deficiency/deficiencies needed to remove the probationary status.
+- Completion of all required courses with a minimum cumulative GPA of 2.30 - Fulfillment of all legal and financial obligations to the University - Successful completion of the National Board Dental Examinations Part I and Part II Beginning with the DS graduating class of 2023, challenge the Integrated National Board Dental Examination (INBDE) - Removal of probationary status if on academic probation.
+In the situation where a student is placed on academic probation at the end of the last semester of their program, the student is given the opportunity to rectify academic deficiency/deficiencies needed to remove the probationary status.
 This may be accomplished by performing additional coursework as dictated by course director(s) and as approved by the SPC to allow the granting of a higher grade in select courses as needed to remove the student from academic probation.
-This may result in a lengthening of their academic program and a delay in their graduation from the SDM

-Recommendation for the degree by vote of the Faculty (Competency Review Board) of the University of Colorado School of Dental Medicine
+This may result in a lengthening of their academic program and a delay in their graduation from the SDM - Recommendation for the degree by vote of the Faculty (Competency Review Board) of the University of Colorado School of Dental Medicine

-IX.
-Qualifications for the Master of Science in Basic Oral Sciences Degree
+X. Qualifications for the Master of Science in Basic Oral Sciences Degree

-Degree Requirements: The minimum academic requirements for eligibility of this degree include successful completion with a passing grade for all courses during the first two years of the School of Dental Medicine curriculum (with the exception of clinical courses) and the writing of a scholarly paper that incorporates basic science and dental knowledge obtained over this minimum two year period.
+Degree Requirements: The minimum academic requirements for eligibility of this degree include successful completion with a passing grade for all courses during the first two years of the School of Dental Medicine curriculum (with the exception of clinical courses) and the writing of a scholarly paper that incorporates basic science and dental knowledge obtained over this minimum two-year period.